genesiscommunitysuccess/docs/docs/04_web/12_forms/03_forms-customisation.md

 };
 ```

+If you specify a `uiSchema`, you can control the layout detail.
 This example arranges the control elements in two columns vertically.

 ```ts
 const VerticalColumnsUISchema = {